asimihsan/asim_ihsan_io/hugo/content/posts/flutter-ffi-libsodium.md

 Finally in the actual UI we want to encrypt some text when a button is pressed.
 If you perform this computationally intense call in the UI thread you will block it and causes [jank](https://flutter.dev/docs/perf/rendering/ui-performance).
-Jank means you block the UI thread for so long that you interfere with hte user interfaces; maybe user inputs are ignored, or animation frames are skipped.
+Jank means you block the UI thread for so long that you interfere with the user interface; maybe user inputs are ignored, or animation frames are skipped.
 Hence we need to perform this calculation on a different thread.
-Flutter provide a convenience function [`compute`](https://api.flutter.dev/flutter/foundation/compute.html), but one limitation is that only a single argument can be passed to `compute`, so we create a convenience class to encapsulate the arguments.
+Flutter provide a convenience function [`compute`](https://flutter.dev/docs/cookbook/networking/background-parsing), but one limitation is that only a single argument can be passed to `compute`, so we create a convenience class to encapsulate the arguments.

 {{< highlight dart "linenos=false">}}